Bill, not amended in the Public Bill Committee, considered.

 This is a series of measures that can protect the public.
 It is utterly unacceptable that people in prison should be able to continue their criminal operations from behind bars.
 At an earlier stage of the Bill, the Minister referred in true literary form to the passing of messages scribbled on silver through the bars of a prison in “The Man in the Iron Mask”.
 These days, it is possible not only to pass messages but to take orders on the internet, control our banking activities and really run our lives from our mobile phones.
 How many of us do not do that?
 We are failing to protect the public by failing to disrupt criminal activity in this way, and failing to deprive people of their liberty.
 So much activity can be conducted through mobile phones, and we will not be fulfilling what the public expect of a prison sentence if we continue to allow people unfettered access to the internet while in prison.

 That said, I firmly take on board what my hon.
 Friend the Member for Banbury (Victoria Prentis) said about the Farmer review and the importance of allowing people to stay in touch with their families.
 That is unquestionably important.
-I have a number of young people in my constituency who have parents in prison and, having spoken to their teachers, I know how important it is for them to be able to stay in touch with their fathers.
+I have a number of young people in my constituency with parents in prison and, having spoken to their teachers, I know how important it is for them to be able to stay in touch with their fathers.
 However, this cannot be used as an excuse to give people in prison 24-hour access to the internet.
 The public would not expect that, and I am sure that people who have been sent to prison would not expect it either.
 There is a balance to be struck, and I believe that the powers in the Bill will give us the potential to do that.

 That is of course only one part of the picture.
 Our research into drugs in prison at the Centre for Social Justice was headed up by a former prison governor from Liverpool, Alan Brown.
 He showed us an extraordinary number of ingenious ways in which people could bring illicit substances into prison, sometimes using mobile technology and sometimes not.
 I remember him describing how one prisoner had been found building a catapult out of rubber gloves.
 He had tied many yellow rubber gloves together and then propelled a heavy object connected to a fishing line from his cell window over a tree branch.
 It landed on the ground, and one of his counterparts out on the street attached a parcel of drugs to the fishing line, which was then reeled in.
 We also saw examples of drone activity, and I remember one former prisoner describing how he had cut a hole in the side of his mouth in order to create a pocket in which to smuggle drugs into prison.
 All these examples remind us just how ingenious our prison population is.